Cliftonlucas1/blackjack/readme.md

 #### Dealer hits until his cards total 17 or more points.

-#### Dealer also hits on soft 17(i.e, when the dealer initial 2 card value is 17, eg. e.g., an initial ace and six).
+#### Dealer also hits on soft 17(i.e, when the dealer initial 2 card value is 17, an initial ace and six).

 #### A blackjack beats any hand that is not a blackjack, even one with a value of 21.